Administration

 Megan holds both a bachelor's and a master's degree from the University of West Florida.
 Her dedication to excellence in education has been recognized through multiple honors, including being named Teacher of the Year twice and earning distinction as one of the district's Top 5 Teachers.

-Now thriving in the postsecondary environment, Megan loves her role at George Stone Technical College and takes great pride in seeing students succeed and take the next steps toward their goals and careers.
+Now thriving in the post secondary environment, Megan loves her role at George Stone Technical College and takes great pride in seeing students succeed and take the next steps toward their goals and career.
 Outside of her professional life, she enjoys reading, spending time with family and friends, and caring for her two dogs, Gryffin and Moses.

-Megan believes that educators best serve students by striving to be the people they needed when they were younger.
-Guided by her favorite quote, “Every battle is won or lost at the threshold of the mind,” she encourages students and colleagues alike to overcome self-doubt and realize their full potential.
+Megan believes that eductors best serve students by striving to be the people they needed when they were younger.
+Guided by her favorite quote.
+"Every battle is won or lost at the threshold of the mind," She encourages students and colleagues alike to overcome self-doubt and realize their full potential.

 Jesse Wolfe

 Jesse Wolfe has been with Escambia County Public Schools since 2006 and at GSTC since 2013.
-During that time, he has served as a AAAE (now ASB) Instructor, Graduation Coach, and since 2017 has been the Adult Education Coordinator.
+During that time, he has served as an Instructor, Graduation Coach, and since 2017 has been the Adult Education Coordinator.
 Jesse earned his Bachelor of Science in Technology Management from Texas A&M University-Commerce and his Master of Educational Leadership from the University of West Florida.

-Jesse got his start in education as a science teacher at Ernest Ward and then Ransom Middle Schools.
+Jesse got his start in education as a science teacher at Ernest Ward Middle School.
 He brings in a number of years of experience in Adult and Alternative Education.
 In addition to his years at GSTC, he has worked at both the Judy Andrews Center and DAART, a residential substance abuse treatment facility for minors.

 Jesse feels honored to get to work with the wonderful people at GSTC.
 He enjoys working with students who have struggled in traditional school settings.
 One of his favorite quotes is from President John F. Kennedy: "We choose to go to the moon in this decade and do the other things, not because they are easy, but because they are hard, because that goal will serve to organize and measure the best of our energies and skills, because that challenge is one that we are willing to accept, one we are unwilling to postpone, and one which we intend to win, and the others, too."
 He likes this quote because he knows that taking that first step in education can feel like going to the moon for some students, but in taking that first step they are changing their lives and the lives of the generations that will follow them.